Xilinx/finn/docs/finn/faq.rst

 =====================================================

 FINN should work fine under Linux based Operating Systems itself.
 However, FINN relies on Vivado(e.g. for Synthesis).
-Make sure the OS being used is supported by Vivado “2019.1” or “2020.1”.
-You should be able to install Docker engine in your machine (“docker-ce”).
+Make sure the OS being used is supported by Vivado 2019.1 or 2020.1 installations.
+You should be able to install Docker engine in your machine ``docker-ce``.

 I am getting DocNav and Model_Composer errors when launching the Docker image.
 ==============================================================================